 In about 1935, they were joined at 306 Marlborough by Ernest Harvey Pentecost, a widower, and his children.
 They previously had lived in Brookline.
 They also maintained a home in Topsfield.
 Ernest Pentecost was a former sea captain, having served as captain of the Cunard Line’s Saxonia from 1897 until his retirement soon after his marriage in November of 1908 to Marion Wentworth Peirce (who died in 1921).
 During World War I he served as a flotilla commander in the British Navy.

-In June of 1984, Edward F. Godfrey and his wife, Judith C. Godfrey, purchased 306 Marlborough from Julius Cavadi In August of 1984, they filed for (and subsequently received) permission to convert the property back into a single-family dwelling.
+On June 19, 1984, 306 Marlborough was purchased from Julius Cavadi by Edward F. Godfrey and his wife, Judith C. Godfrey.
+In August of 1984, they filed for (and subsequently received) permission to convert the property back into a single-family dwelling.